alvarogonzalezferrer/kronoDataGrid/README.md

 ## Usage

+FIRST: edit **dbConfig.php** and setup your MySQL user, password, database.

+SECOND: run **once** the **/install/index.php** script to generate the tables and random data.
+Also check the useful algorithm + dataset to generate random clients, is very useful to populate test databases.

 All the interesting stuff happens inside **lib/kronoDataGrid.php** ; check that file to see how it works.

 To do the test you need a PHP, web and database MySQL server, running locally or remotely.